Cenay/territory-checks/docs/QUICK-START.md

 1. Check `ACTIVECAMPAIGN-FIELD-GUIDE.md` for working expressions
 2. Verify field IDs are strings: `"178"` and `"180"` not numbers
 3. Check node names match exactly (case-sensitive)
+4. **For new contacts**: Ensure contact is added to lists 39 & 40 BEFORE updating field 178
-4. Note: Field 180 may not appear in n8n UI dropdown but works via API expressions
+5. Note: Field 180 may not appear in n8n UI dropdown but works via API expressions
+6. **Date extraction**: Check `extraction_notes.date_extracted` to verify date was found

 ### Add New Network Format
 1. Add network detection logic